fbpx

 • Stay with your group.

-• Keep your hat on so your leader can see you.
+• Keep your emoji hat on so your leader can see you.

 • Cross the street with the signal.